trhacknon/trhacknon.github.io/_posts/2019-8-1-Dynamic-Invoke.md

 ## Not Actually New

-I would be very surprised if I am the first offensive tool developer to use this technique.
+I am not the first offensive tool developer to use this technique.
 However, since it is new to SharpSploit and I have not seen anyone discuss it before, I decided it was worth a post.

 ### A Legitimate Technique